Now. let us explore the wild and wonderful method of making a footrope

 Bingo.
 Yer done.

-This will quite adequately hold the loop on the lifesaver, but I still like the
+This will quite adequately hold the loop on the lifesaver, but I still like the star-knot

-more surface area to hold the loop.
+to hold the loop.

 The finished footrope should be rather oblate in shape, rather than globular.
+The

-The oblate shape improves holding characteristics.
+oblate shape improves holding characteristics.

 HAVE FUN MAKING THESE

 I make them for sale and for give-aways.
-When I'm making more than a
+When I'm making more than a few, I'll do

-few, I'll do thirty of each size like a production line:
+thirty of each size like a production line:

 Cut thirty sets of lines, glue and clip tips, hang,